Skip to content Skip to footer navigation

 Unfortunately our testing has found that finding out your child's temperature is more tricky than you'd expect, due to a number of factors.

-"We found that it can be confusing to know what temperature constitutes an actual fever.
-It does depend on things like age, what part of the body you're measuring, and the environment," says CHOICE's baby and kids expert Kim Gilmour.
+"We found that it can be confusing to know what temperature constitutes an actual fever," says CHOICE baby and kids expert Kim Gilmour.

 "Also, some thermometers convert the reading to what might be either a core temperature or an oral equivalent, adding to the confusion, and they don't always make this clear in the instructions."